MillieMuteti/alx-low_level_programming/0x01-variables_if_else_while/README.md

-a program that prints the alphabet in lowercase, followed by a new line.
+ a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.

-Print all the letters except q and e
+All your code should be in the main function